ProgRies/Reverse-Shell/README.md

 Simple server, client reverse shell based on a tutorial by theNewBoston, but customized and improved (to some extend)

-These two scripts create a connection between two devices, a server and a client, which cna be used to send commands and responses back and fourth.
+These two scripts create a connection between two devices, a server and a client, which can be used to send commands and responses back and fourth.

 First, the server script needs to be run to create the socket, bind it to a port and listen for clients.